Do you know how to store sweaters properly? We’re tackling your frequently asked questions regarding the best way to store sweaters.

 Ways to get rid of unwanted odors:

-• Wash and dry the offending knits according to manufacturers instructions, then spray with a Febreze or Lysol spray.
+• Wash and dry the offending knits according to the manufacturers instructions, then spray with a Febreze or Lysol spray.

 • After laundering, hang the sweaters out to dry on a sunny, dry day.
 The sunlight will work as a natural deodorizer.